-On April 6, 2022, we entered into a joint venture in the form of a limited liability partnership with GIC (the "Asia-Pacific 3 Joint Venture") to develop and operate additional xScale data centers in Seoul, Korea.
+On April 6, 2022, we entered into a partnership with GIC (the "Asia-Pacific 3 Joint Venture") to develop and operate additional xScale data centers in Seoul, Korea.
 Upon closing, we contributed \$17.0 million in exchange for a 20% partnership interest in the joint venture.

-On March 10, 2023, we entered into the AMER 1 joint venture with GIC to develop and operate xScale data centers in the Americas (see Note 5 above).
+On March 10, 2023, we entered into the AMER 1 Joint Venture with GIC to develop and operate xScale data centers in the Americas (see Note 5 above).
 Upon closing, we contributed \$8.4 million in exchange for a 20% partnership interest in the joint venture.

 The VIE Joint Ventures are considered VIEs because they do not have sufficient funds from operations to be self-sustaining.
 While we provide certain management services to their operations and earn fees for the performance of such services, the power to direct the activities of these joint ventures that most significantly impact economic performance is shared equally between us and either GIC or PGIM, as applicable.
 These activities include data center construction and operations, sales and marketing, financing, and real estate purchases or sales.
 Decisions about these activities require the consent of both Equinix and either GIC or PGIM, as applicable.
 We concluded that neither party is deemed to have predominant control over the VIE Joint Ventures and neither party is considered to be the primary beneficiary.
-During the three and six months ended June 30, 2023, our share of income and losses of equity method investments from these joint ventures was insignificant both individually and in the aggregate, and was included in other income (expense) on the condensed consolidated statement of operations.
+Our share of losses of equity method investments from these joint ventures were insignificant for the three months ended September 30, 2023 and 2022, respectively, and \$8.0 million and \$5.5 million for the nine months ended September 30, 2023 and 2022, respectively.
+These amounts were included in other income (expense) on the condensed consolidated statement of operations.

-The following table summarizes our maximum exposure to loss related to the VIE Joint Ventures as of June 30, 2023 (in thousands):
+The following table summarizes our maximum exposure to loss related to the VIE Joint Ventures as of September 30, 2023 (in thousands):

 VIE Joint Ventures

-Equity Investment \$ 230,385
+Equity Investment \$ 243,540

-Outstanding Receivables 12,340
+Outstanding Receivables 26,706

-Future Equity Contribution Commitments (1) 69,745
+Future Equity Contribution Commitments (1) 45,211

-Maximum Future Payments under Debt Guarantees (2) 114,067
+Maximum Future Payments under Debt Guarantees (2) 144,522

-Total \$ 426,537
+Total \$ 459,979